122mm To Inches

 Q: Are there online converters for millimeters to inches?

 A: Yes, numerous online converters are available to perform unit conversions quickly and easily.
-However, understanding the underlying principles and the method is essential for independent calculations and for understanding where discrepancies might arise.
+Still, understanding the underlying principles and the method is essential for independent calculations and for understanding where discrepancies might arise.

 Q: Why are there two different systems of measurement?